-In an effort to obtain the best value for residents, Mifflin Township contracts with Rumpke through the Solid Waste Disposal Consortium, formed in 2009 that includes nine central other Ohio communities including Bexley, Dublin, Gahanna, New Albany, Reynoldsburg, Westerville and Blendon, Plain and Washington townships, in addition to Mifflin Township.
+In an effort to obtain the best value for residents, Mifflin Township contracts with Rumpke through the Solid Waste Disposal Consortium, formed in 2009 that includes nine other central Ohio communities including Bexley, Dublin, Gahanna, New Albany, Reynoldsburg, Westerville and Blendon, Plain and Washington townships, in addition to Mifflin Township.

 All residents are required to subscribe to refuse pick-up with the current Township negotiated provider.